nataliecardot/100-days-of-code/r2-log.md

 ### R2D8

-**Today's Progress:** Continued learning about the Backbone.js library.
+**Today's Progress:** Finished a lesson on the basic structure of Backbone.js.